Automotive

 Outlook

-The research has revealed definite, practical gaps, especially in the area of market awareness, innovation perception, and tagline recognition, which, when managed strategically, provide a considerable opportunity to increase brand equity and competitive positioning in the global market of OEM suppliers.
+The research revealed definite, practical gaps, especially in the area of market awareness, innovation perception, and tagline recognition, which, when managed strategically, provide a considerable opportunity to increase brand equity and competitive positioning in the global market of OEM suppliers.